Nicki Christensen

 Share

 Lehi is the fastest-growing city in Utah County and one of the most dynamic real estate markets along the Wasatch Front.
-With companies like Adobe, Ancestry, and dozens of tech startups headquartered in the Silicon Slopes corridor, demand for housing in Lehi has been relentless.
+With Adobe, Qualtrics, Ancestry, Domo, and dozens of startups headquartered in the Silicon Slopes corridor, demand for housing has been relentless.
 Here is what buyers need to know in 2026.

 Lehi by the numbers